Human genetic variation (I): an introduction

 Genetic variation is fundamental to the evolution of all species and is what makes us individuals.
 Our genes have a large influence on our lives.
 They affect what we look like, our personalities and preferences and our susceptibility to disease.
 By studying genetic variation we hope to understand the molecular process that contribute to life on earth.

 This is part I of our course on human genetic variation.
 In this part of the course we introduce some key concepts in the field of human genetic variation including the types of variants, variant effects and genetic variation studies using different learning techniques including images, videos and games.

 In part II of this course we will learn how to explore publicly available genetic variation data.

-An undergraduate understanding of biology would be an advantage.
+An undergraduate knowledge of biology would be an advantage.

 About this course